Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Formulation

 Employing the above-developed formalism, we now estimate the diagonal and off-diagonal elements of the spin-density matrix for quarkonium states in a rotating, magnetized, and anisotropic medium.
 The value of $\theta_{r}$ and $\phi_{r}$ used in Eq.~\ref{finalrho} are taken from Ref.~\cite{DeMoura:2023jzz}, where these parameters are determined by solving a system of equations in Collins-Soper frame to $J/\psi$ and $\Upsilon$ states with respective ranges $4.0 < p_{T} < 6.0$ GeV/c and $p_{\rm T} > 15$ GeV/c.
 The value of $\theta_{r} = 1.75 \pm 0.10$ rad for $J/\psi$ and $\theta_{r} = 1.58 \pm 0.10$ rad for $\Upsilon$ states.
-The off-diagonal elements are obtained using $\phi_{r}$ = 0.\\
+The off-diagonal elements are obtained using $\phi_{r}$ = 0.
+We use the freeze-out temperature $T$ = 156 MeV in the calculation of the spin-density matrix elements.
+This value corresponds to the chemical freeze-out temperature extracted from statistical hadronization model fits to hadron yields measured in heavy-ion collisions at LHC energies~\cite{Andronic:2017pug}.
+Notably, this temperature is consistent with lattice QCD predictions for the QCD crossover temperature~\cite{Steinbrecher:2018phh}.\\